Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 - A non-printable code is "BEL" represented by the number 7 (decimal).
 In some systems, displaying "BEL" will cause some sort of sound to come out of the system.
 - An extended code is the character "PI" represented by the number 227 (decimal).
 Extended codes are often as shown but some systems may not display them as expected.

-There are other systems such as **UniCode** which will not be used in our Arduino Class.
+NOTE: There are other systems such as **UniCode** which will not be used in our Arduino Class.

 The type of a variable that is an ASCII code is **char**.
 On the Arduino and on most systems **char** the same as a **uint8_t**.

-That is how to represent many familiar characters; how do we represent "Hello World!"?
+That shows how to represent many familiar characters; how do we represent "Hello World!"?
 Since we are using zero-terminated ASCII strings, each ASCII character will be placed one after another in consecutive bytes in memory.
 The end of the string is when one of the bytes contains the value zero, which is the ASCII code "NUL".

+**NOTE: I will go into detail on zero terminated string arrays since (1) strings are common, (2) arrays are common, (3) pointers are very useful.**

-We could define this as follows:<br>
+We could define this string as follows:<br>
 ```C
 // Two different ways to have a zero-terminated ASCII string that says "Hello World!"
 // str_num is an array of 13 "char", which happens to end in zero.
 Many routines exist